 Work is changing – because of new technologies, shifting values and priorities, and a global pandemic.
 COVID-19 made the old routine of "going to work" impossible, then passé.

 The new world of work is “hybrid,” according to many.
 But isn’t the “hybrid” workplace half-stuck in the past?
-Are we asking the same old questions in a moment that needs new ones?
+Are we asking the same old questions in a moment that demands new ones?
 What new thinking might help you widen the conversation and reimagine work more fully?

 Here are some early maps of the new world of work that may help you shift the paradigm completely for the rest of us.